sisimomo/ESP8266-Daikin-ARC-BRC-Controller/README.md

-# NodeMCU ESP8266 - Daikin ARC Controller
+# NodeMCU ESP8266 - Daikin ARC/BRC Controller
 The project is about automating a Daikin AC.
 Using a NodeMCU ESP8266, you can control your AC with any MQTT compatible Home automation hub.
 I have use Home assistant.

 ## Wiring Diagram